Betoquintero/front-HouseOfHeroes/README.md

 ## Description

-This application is called XXX.
-It is used for ...
+This is an application developed by Alberto Quintero as the final project for the 3rd module of Ironhack Barcelona.
+The app is a great place for new and experience people in the comics world.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 ![](picture.png)